 Cleaning and Disinfection in One Operation

-Chlor-Clean has been developed to solve this problem.
-By creating a new surfactant that will work with the chlorine we have produced a tablet that, once dissolved in water, will give a solution that will both clean and disinfect at one and the same time.
-This not only reduces the time taken to perform the cleaning process but improves the efficiency of the disinfection at the same time.
-Chlor-Clean tablets incorporate Troclosene sodium (NaDCC), the chemical shown by Wilcox et.al., (2007) to be more effective against Clostridium difficile spores than hypochlorite, stating that “… the combined body of evidence suggests that dichloroisocyanurate (i.e., chlorine-release) germicides currently represent the optimum choice for the removal of C. difficile from healthcare environments.”
-3 The Chlor-Clean solution produces 1,000 p.p.m. available chlorine, as recommended by the DoH and HPA1.
-It is now established as the product of choice in many U.K. hospitals for Terminal Cleaning, Isolation Cleaning and Outbreak Cleaning.
-It has been shown to be an invaluable aid during outbreaks of hospital infection, including norovirus and Clostridium difficile outbreaks.
+By creating a new surfactant that will work with the chlorine we have produced a tablet that, once dissolved in water, not only reduces the time taken to perform the cleaning process but improves the efficiency of the disinfection at the same time.
+Troclosene sodium (NaDCC), the chemical shown by Wilcox et.al., (2007) to be more effective against C.difficile spores than hypochlorite, stating that “… the combined body of evidence suggests that dichloroisocyanurate (i.e., chlorine-release) germicides currently represent the optimum choice for the removal of C. difficile from healthcare environments.”
+3

 Proven by Independent Testing to BS EN Standards

-More recently Chlor-Clean has passed the BS EN 16615: 2015 (dirty conditions) Standard requirements for bacteria and yeasts.
-This new surface test used on wipes for the ‘medical area’ includes a very high organic challenge and is therefore most suitable for the applications where Chlor-Clean is most commonly used.
+Chlor-Clean has additionally passed the BS EN 16615: 2015 Standard requirements for bacteria and yeasts under dirty conditions.
+This new surface test used on wipes for the ‘medical area’ includes a very high organic challenge and is therefore most suitable for the applications where Chlor-Clean solutions are most commonly used.

 For full testing data please contact our offices.